TABLE OF CONTENTS

 UPS vs. FedEx vs. USPS Price Comparison: Overnight Shipping

-Even though rates with Priority Mail Express are often attractive, critical deliveries may be better handled by UPS or FedEx.
+Even though Priority Mail Express rates are often attractive, critical deliveries may be better-handled by UPS or FedEx.

 Here’s the rundown:

 - USPS Priority Mail Express (not to be confused with Priority Mail)